-If you do get close to the fields, make sure you understand the risks to minimise them.
+If you do get close to the fields, make sure you understand the risks to minimise your negative impacts.

 I am in no way supporting entering the fields.
-We got all our shots by keeping our distances.
+We got all our shots by keeping our distance.
 We did find one sunflower field without a fence and focused on the couple of sunflowers that were on the side just before the actual first front row.
 It allowed us to take lovely close-up shots without interfering with the farmers’ work.
 You’ll find tips about photographing the sunflower fields later in the article.

 Before you leave home and after hiking or wandering into a field, make sure you brush off your shoes.
 Clean boots are important for bio-security to avoid spreading weeds and diseases.

 Not entering the sunflower fields is also about your own safety.

 You’re in Australia‘s countryside.
 There are a few animals that you don’t want to meet in the sunflower fields, like deadly snakes (red belly snakes) and spiders.